-The Figure 8 portrays the differences between mean values of MTP until 2003 and mean values after 2003 for every source region (figure 1c) for the AR, which includes continental and oceanic areas (figure 1a).
+The top panel of Figure 87 portrays the differences between mean values of MTP until 2003 and mean values after 2003 for every source region MTP from the four main Arctic moisture sources (figure 1c) until 2003 and from the following year (2004) onward for the AR, which includes continental and oceanic areas (figure 1a).
 The quantities in the plot result from averaging daily values of MTP.
-The statistical significance of the differences has been estimated by comparing daily values of MTP before and after the CP, and the sample size is large enough (30 x 23 years vs 30 x 13 years) to permit application of the Student t-test.
-The pattern of changes in MTP before and after the change point for the AR shows no significant changes in late winter and spring, a significant decrease in MTP in summer, and increased MTP in fall and early winter, with the exception of October.
-The summer decrease is statistically significant for the contributions of Pacific and Siberian sources throughout the entire summer, for the Atlantic source in early summer, and for the North American source in late summer.
-The fall-early winter increase is statistically significant (red crosses) for the contributions of the North American source in three months (September, November, and December), for the Siberian and the Atlantic sources in two months (September and November;

-and October and December, respectively), and for the Pacific source only in one month (November).
-As, according to figure 7 mainly for DS and MS, 2004 could also be interpreted as the main change point, we tested results of changes in MTP by changing 2003 by 2004 with almost identical results (not shown).
+The statistical significance of the differences (table in figure 7 bottom) has been estimated by comparing daily values of MTP before and after the CP, and the sample size is large enough (30 x 23 years vs 30 x 13 years) to permit application of the Student t-test.
+The pattern of changes in MTP before and after the change point for the AR shows no significant changes in late winter and spring, a significant decrease in MTP in summer, and increased MTP in fall and early analysis of differences in moisture transport after and before a single CP date.
+The average values for ADS before/after the CP were 0.27/-0.91 and for AMS were 0.41/-0.74.
+The analysis of changes in MTP for the multiple sub-periods identified by winter, with the exception of October.
+The summer decrease is statistically significant (marked with blue crosses in the table of Figure 7) for the contributions of Pacific and Siberian sources throughout the entire summer, for the Atlantic source in early summer, and for the North American source in late summer.
+The fall-early winter increase is statistically significant (red crosses) for the contributions of the North American source in three months (September, November, and December), for the Siberian and the Atlantic sources in two months (September and November; and October and December, respectively), and for the Pacific source only in one month (November).
+As-, according to figure 7, mainly for DS and MS, 2004 could also be interpreted as the main change point, we tested results of changes in MTP by changing 2003 by 2004 with almost identical results (not shown).